Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/reports/final_report.md

 ## Main Hypothesis: it is possible to predict the popularity of a talk based on its transcript

 There are several columns that can be taken into account when to calculate the popularity of a talk, which are `comment` column, `view` column, and `rating` column.
-The only column I used for this project was the `rating` column since it provides more information regarding the views of the viewers.
+The only column I used for this project was the `rating` column since it provides more information in detail.
 There are 14 catetories in `ratings`, and nine of them are positive, four of them are negative, and one rating is neutral.
 Since each values in `rating` column is the total sum of each rating as below, I have calculated the percentage of positive/negative ratings.
 In the case of one neutral rating, I did not add it up to neither positive nor negative.
-After calculating the percentages, it shows that most of the talks are positively skewed.
+After calculating the percentages, I found that most of the talks are positively skewed.
 Therefore, I labelled the talks based on the percentage of negative ratings: if the percentage of negative ratings is higher than the mean of negative ratings percentage (8.12%), I labelled it as negative.
 Other than that, I labelled it as positive.
-After finishing labeling, I calculated the base line, and it turned out to be 66%.
+After finishing labelling, I calculated the base line, and it was 66%.

 ![ratrings](/images/ratings.png) ![ratings2](/images/ratings3.png)